estelle/csstdg/animation.md

     No

-When set to `normal`, each iteration of the animation progress from the 0% keyframe to the 100% keyframe.  are played as specified.
+When set to `normal`, each iteration of the animation progresses from the 0% keyframe to the 100% keyframe.
 The `reverse` value sets each iteration to play in reverse keyframe order, progressing from the 100% keyframe to the 0% keyframe.
 The `alternate` value means that the first iteration (and each subsequent odd count iteration) should proceed from 0% to 100%, the second iteration (and each subsequent even numbered cycle) should reverse direction, proceeding from 100% to 0%.
 The `alternate-reverse` value is similar to the `alternate` value, except the odd numbered iterations are in the reverse direction, and the even numbered animation iterations are in the normal, or 0% to 100%; direction.

+    .ball {
+        animation-name: bouncing;
+        animation-duration: 400ms;
+        animation-iteration-count: infinite;
+        animation-direction: alternate-reverse;
+        animation-timing-function: ease-in;
+    }
+    @keyframes bouncing {
+        from {
+            transforms: translateY(0);
+        }
+        to {
+            transforms: translateY(200px);
+        }
+    }

-When an animation is played in reverse the timing functions is reversed.
-For example, when played in reverse an `ease-in` animation would appear to be an `ease-out` animation, progressing from the 100% keyframe to the 0% keyframe.
+When an animation is played in reverse the timing function is reversed.
+For example, when played in reverse, if the animation  `ease-in` animation would appear to be an `ease-out` animation, progressing from the 100% keyframe to the 0% keyframe.

 ### The `animation-delay` property